NRSeg: Noise-Resilient Learning for BEV Semantic Segmentation via Driving World Models: Experiment

 In subsequent experiments, in addition to using data generated solely by individual world models, we also mix data from different world models.
 Specifically, our mixing strategy randomly selects each frame from any available world model.
 Since this study employs a temporal fusion strategy, which involves feature integration across sequential frames, using different data sources for different frames effectively enables the fusion of novel data.

-\textbf{Training Settings:} The unsupervised domain adaptation and semi-supervised learning frameworks in this section are both established on the Mean Teacher (MT) architecture~\cite{MT}.
-The learning momentum of the teacher model is $\alpha=0.99$.
+\textbf{Training Settings:} The unsupervised domain adaptation and semi-supervised learning frameworks in this section are both established on the Mean Teacher (MT) architecture~\cite{MT}. \lsy{ Here, the student model is jointly trained on source and target domain data with strong data augmentation.
+The strong data augmentation methods include resize, rotation, cropping, flipping, and colorjitter.
+The teacher model is updated via momentum based on the weights of the student model.} The learning momentum of the teacher model is $\alpha=0.99$.

 LSS~\cite{LSS} is chosen as the pipeline of the BEV semantic segmentation task, where the size of a perspective image is $(128,352)$.
 The BEV semantic segmentation includes $6$ static classes.
 The perception range of BEV space is $(-50,50)m$ and the solution is $0.5m$, which is similar to PCT~\cite{pct}.
 We use the mean Intersection over Union (mIoU) as the main evaluation metric.
 When batch is $12$, the learning rate is set to $3e^{-3}$.
 PolyLR optimizer is used for all tasks with a minimum learning rate of $1e^{-5}$.
 All experiments are conducted on NVIDIA RTX A6000 GPUs.